PDF Version Printer-Friendly Version

 Are there misconceptions people have about your field?

-to be close to the clinic or it does not serve the
+The public is led to believe that all research has to be close to the clinic or it does not serve the public health.
+It is our duty to engage in a conversation with the

 public on the process of discovery and the urgent need for basic research—the foundation on which biomedical discoveries are made.
 Many drugs being developed today target proteins that were first identified using model organisms such as yeast, flies, worms, and frogs.